Health Information Requirements and Forms

 Student Health Services does maintain health records for the duration of the student’s enrollment and for seven years beyond the date of graduation.
 Records older than seven years are not available or retrievable.
 Students are encouraged to keep a personal copy of their immunizations with other important personal documents in case they are needed in the future.

 Proof of health insurance is not required for matriculation at The University of Scranton.
-All services provided to students at Student Health Services are covered by tuition fees.
+All services provided to undergraduate students at Student Health Services are covered by tuition fees.
+Graduate students must opt-in for a $65 per semester fee.
 The University of Scranton does not bill insurance for student visits.
 Payment for services received outside of the University (i.e., outpatient clinics, ER/hospital, laboratories) are the student’s responsibility.
 Students are encouraged to carry a copy of their insurance card with them and to be familiar with its use while they are in Scranton.

 To complete your Health Information Requirements please log into your Student Health Portal (click the link to be connected) and provide/complete the following:

-- Proof of meningitis vaccination OR a signature on the meningitis waiver form indicating you are declining immunization (uploaded to the Student Health Portal).
+- Proof of meningitis vaccination OR a signature on the meningitis waiver form indicating you are declining immunization - upload to the Student Health Portal.
 Pennsylvania State Law requires that all dormitory students receive the meningitis vaccine.
 If you are declining vaccination, review and complete the meningitis waiver

 - TB questionnaire & physician assessment form